1

 -

-Soil Type: Sandy or gritty, well-draining soil -
+Soil Type: Sandy or gritty, excellent drainage required -

-Pruning Instructions: Remove dead or damaged leaves as needed -
+Pruning Instructions: Remove dead or damaged leaves to maintain shape -

-Winter Care: Protect from frost in cooler zones -
+Winter Care: Protect from frost; bring indoors in colder climates -

-Fertilization: Feed with a cactus or succulent fertilizer during the growing season -
+Fertilization: Feed with cactus or succulent fertilizer during active growing season -

 Share